-Law school can be a daunting experience, especially when life outside the law becomes challenging and when you are expected to function at high levels during a pandemic.
+Law school can be a daunting experience, especially when life outside the law becomes challenging.
 UF Law provides numerous resources for your support, and I encourage you to seek help if you have concerns.
-Any student who has difficulty accessing sufficient food or lacks a safe place to live is encouraged to contact the Office of Student Affairs.
 If you are comfortable doing so, you may also notify me so that I can direct you to further resources.
+More resources are available on Canvas.